espruino/EspruinoDocs/info/Troubleshooting.md

 You could try typing `dump()` to see if your code has actually been saved.
 If it hasn't, it's possible that **BTN1** or the pin it is connected to was held down while Espruino boots (as this stops Espruino from loading saved code).

 You could try typing `load()` to force Espruino to load its saved program.

+If you want to execute certain commands at power-on, put those commands in a function called `onInit` and then type `save()`.

 ### Espruino stopped working after I typed `save()`